-Even after that, commoners still hesitated to use myōji.
-In response, the Meiji government created another law, called heimin myōji hisshō gimu rei, which forced everyone to have a myōji, and that went into effect on February 13th, 1875.
-Due to having a family name being sort of a “duty,” there’s a “Family Name Day” in Japan, called myōji seitei kinenbi, which means “Commemoration Day for the establishment of family names” and it’s celebrated on February 13th each year.
+Even after that, commoners still hesitated to use myouji.
+In response, the Meiji government created another law, called heimin myouji hisshou gimu rei (平民苗字必称義務令), which forced everyone to have a myouji, and that went into effect on February 13th, 1875.
+Being that having a family name was sort of a “duty,” there’s a “Family Name Day” in Japan, called myouji seitei kinenbi (苗字制定記念日), which means “Commemoration Day for the establishment of family names” and it’s celebrated on February 13th each year.

-Changing a woman’s myōji to that of her husband’s myōji was traditional at the time (and still is, today).
-But, according to the daijōkan fukoku, the Proclamation by the Grand Council of State, it became tough to change legally registered names.
-As a result, people began to question the government about the right to change their wife’s myōji after marriage.
-In 1876, in acknowledgment to this issue, the daijōkan shirei, the Order of the Grand Council of State, decided that wives and husbands must keep their own myōji and it can’t change following the marriage.
+Changing a woman’s myouji to that of her husband’s myouji was traditional at the time (and still is, today).
+But, according to the daijoukan fukoku (太政官布告), the Proclamation by the Grand Council of State, it became tough to change legally registered names.
+As a result, people began to question the government about the right to change their wife’s myouji after marriage.
+In 1876, in acknowledgment to this issue, the daijoukan shirei, the Order of the Grand Council of State, decided that wives and husbands must keep their own myouji and it can’t change following the marriage.

-The system of husbands and wives keeping their myōji separate lasted until the meiji minpou, the Meiji Civil Code, was enforced in 1896.
+The system of husbands and wives keeping their myouji separate lasted until the meiji minpou (明治 民法), the Meiji Civil Code, was enforced in 1896.
 Marriages in Japan are unions between families, not individuals, so when introduced by law, it was customary for a woman to leave her family to become part of her husband’s family.
 This system of family naming is still in use today.

-Since kamon were not official, there weren’t many limitations regulating how a family could choose and use their kamon, although social custom determined the selection of a design.
-Among the lower-class families, it became fashionable to take a kamon showing a family crest similar to those used by upper-class families.
+Since kamon weren’t official, there weren’t many limitations regulating how a family could choose and use their kamon, although social custom determined the selection of a design.
+Among the lower-class families, it became fashionable to take a kamon showing a family crest like those used by the upper-class families.
 They would then develop many styles of kamon of their own.

-My family’s kamon is an excellent example of taking a favorite design resembling those used by the upper-classes and then introducing some modifications in light of their agrarian and martial origins.
+My family’s kamon based on the katabami is an excellent example of taking a favorite design resembling those used by the upper classes and then introducing some modifications considering their agrarian and martial origins.

 After the Meiji Restoration, anybody who wanted a kamon could adopt one; almost anything was up for grabs.
 Some picked the popular ones which tended to be chosen by a significant number of different families, while others picked whatever was available.
 As a result, many Japanese families regardless of their class also adopted the use of kamon, and so the number of kamon became widespread.

 Since there weren’t any strict rules or limitations on how a family could choose their crest, almost anything was up for grabs.
-There was a tremendous boom, and it created much confusion; the unwritten rules on using kamon according to social customs seemed to no longer apply.
-As a consequence of the Meiji period, there are so many Japanese families unrelated to each other having the same crests.
-Sometimes this happens when several clans descend from the same lineage, but often it’s because it’s nothing more than some different families tended to select the same favorite designs—so many chose the katabami design.
+There was a tremendous boom, and it created much confusion; the unwritten rules on using kamon according to social customs seemed to no longer apply; resulting in so many Japanese families having the same crests even though they were unrelated to each other.
+Sometimes this happens when several clans descend from the same lineage, but often it’s because it’s nothing more than different families tended to select the same popular designs—so many chose the katabami design.